 The two peak award medals are the Beazley Medal: WACE and the Beazley Medal: VET.
-Other awards for ATAR courses and VET include: exhibitions; special awards; and certificates of excellence, distinction and merit.
+Other awards for ATAR courses and VET include: exhibitions; special awards; and Subject Certificates of Excellence; and Certificates of Distinction and Merit.

 The final decision on the granting of each award is made by a panel comprising the Chair of the School Curriculum and Standards Authority Board, a Board member and the Executive Director - School Curriculum and Standards.